CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorTargetChangeMessage.md

 ```

 ### -ModStatus
-ModStatus indicates if the change message conveys a creation, modification or deletion of an Target instance.\n* `None` - The &apos;none&apos; operation/state.Indicates a configuration profile has been deployed, and the desired configuration matches the actual device configuration.\n* `Created` - The &apos;create&apos; operation/state.Indicates a configuration profile has been created and associated with a device, but the configuration specified in the profilehas not been applied yet.
-For example, this could happen when the user creates a server profile and has not deployed the profile yet.\n* `Modified` - The &apos;update&apos; operation/state.Indicates some of the desired configuration changes specified in a profile have not been been applied to the associated device.This happens when the user has made changes to a profile and has not deployed the changes yet, or when the workflow to applythe configuration changes has not completed succesfully.\n* `Deleted` - The &apos;delete&apos; operation/state.Indicates a configuration profile has been been disassociated from a device and the user has not undeployed these changes yet.
+ModStatus indicates if the change message conveys a creation, modification or deletion of an Target instance.\n* `None` - The &amp;apos;none&amp;apos; operation/state.Indicates a configuration profile has been deployed, and the desired configuration matches the actual device configuration.\n* `Created` - The &amp;apos;create&amp;apos; operation/state.Indicates a configuration profile has been created and associated with a device, but the configuration specified in the profilehas not been applied yet.
+For example, this could happen when the user creates a server profile and has not deployed the profile yet.\n* `Modified` - The &amp;apos;update&amp;apos; operation/state.Indicates some of the desired configuration changes specified in a profile have not been been applied to the associated device.This happens when the user has made changes to a profile and has not deployed the changes yet, or when the workflow to applythe configuration changes has not completed succesfully.\n* `Deleted` - The &amp;apos;delete&amp;apos; operation/state.Indicates a configuration profile has been been disassociated from a device and the user has not undeployed these changes yet.

 ```yaml
 Type: ConnectorTargetChangeMessage.ModStatusEnum